thiwaK/explore-python/README.md

    > python
    > \>>> print("Hello, World!")
    > Hello, World
+---
 2. By using Python IDLE

    > \>>> print("Hello, World!")
    >
    > Hello, World
+---

-3. By using text editor
+3. By using a text editor or a IDE

    > print("Hello, World!")